 Queen’s Garden Trail

-Queen’s Garden trail is a 1-2 hour trail located at Sunrise point.
+Queen’s Garden Trail is a 1-2 hour trail located at Sunrise Point.
 It is very easy.
-Travel into the canyon to see Queen Victoria and other rock formations (combine Navajo Trail to form a loop).
+Travel into the canyon to see Queen Victoria and other rock formations (combine the Navajo Trail to form a loop).

 The suggested route is best to be done in a clockwise direction.

-Navajo Loop trail is a 1-2 hour, (combine Queen’s Garden to form a loop).
-A short steep section takes you to Wall Street, Thor’s Hammer and onto Two Bridges.
+The Navajo Loop trail is 1-2 hours long (combine Queen’s Garden to form a loop).
+A short, steep section takes you to Wall Street, Thor’s Hammer and Two Bridges.
 It is suggested the route be done clockwise.
-Be extra cautious while travelling this trail, because more rocks fall from the cliffs above than on any other trail in the park.
+Be extra cautious while travelling this trail because more rocks fall from the cliffs above than on any other trail in the park.

 Travel to Bryce Canyon National Park to discover the largest hoodoo collection in the world.
 Photo Credit: Wendy Nordvik-Carr